Using public transport

 Here you can find useful information for when you travel by public transport.

 FRAM offers public transport by bus, express boat and ferry in Møre and Romsdal.

 AtB is responsible for the express boat called Kystekspressen (The Coastal Express) from Kristiansund to Trondheim.
-You can find AtB's website here.
+Here you can find the website for AtB.

 Fare zones and ticket prices

 Møre and Romsdal is divided into various fare zones.
 The number of zones you travel through determines the ticket price.
-You can find the zone map for Møre og Romsdal here.
+Here you can find the zone map for Møre og Romsdal.

 When you buy a ticket marked with FRAM on a bus, express boat or ferry, you enter into a contract for transport within Møre and Romsdal based on FRAM's travel conditions.
-You can find an overview of available ticket types here and information about prices.
+Here you can find an overview of available ticket types and information about prices.

 You can buy tickets right on your mobile using the FRAM app, on board the bus, express boat and ferry, or by visiting the bus stations, Kristiansund traffic terminal, Molde traffic terminal and Moa traffic terminal.
 In addition, you can buy period tickets and add credit in the online store and add it to your travelcard.

 You can buy a combined ticket from FRAM for travelling over longer distances by bus, called a transit ticket.
 You can also continue using the ticket in the last zone shown on the ticket, as long as the ticket has not expired (usually within 60 minutes after the time of arrival).
 We call this transfer.
 Note!
 The ticket is not valid for the return on a longer journey, even if the time on the ticket has not expired.